KennyBu/NLog.Raygun/README.md

 NLog.Raygun
 ===========

-A custom [NLog] target that will push errors to [Raygun].
+A custom [NLog] target that will push exceptions to [Raygun].

 [NLog]: http://nlog-project.org/
 [Raygun]: http://raygun.io/

 ## Configuration

-You need to configure NLog.
+You need to configure NLog.config.

+#### Settings

+* ApiKey - your API key
+* Tags - tags you want to send in with every exception
+* IgnoreFormFieldNames - form fields you wish to ignore, eg passwords and credit cards
+* IgnoreCookieNames - cookies you wish to ignore, eg user tokens
+* IgnoreServerVariableNames - Server vars you wish to ignore, eg sessions
+* IgnoreHeaderNames - HTTP header to ignore, eg API keys
+* UseIdentityNameAsUserId - If you're using a web project, send user name from HttpContext.Current.User.Identity.Name?
+Used for User Tracking

 ### NLog Configuration